umd-annotation/umd-annotation-tool/README.md

 Folder: ./server

 The backend system copies the existing DIVE Repo and install the DIVE Plugin while removing the extra Bucket_Notifications and RabbitMQ plugins.
-It then installs the BRIAR plugin on top of the DIVE plugin.
+It then installs the UMD plugin on top of the DIVE plugin.

-The BRIAR Plugin is separted into:
+The UMD Plugin is separted into:

 #### UMD_server